srinu-9179/automotive/README.md

 Tasks Completed:

-On Monday	Title Finalization	Selected project title: Helmet Detection using yolo (Automotive Theme)
+#On Monday	Title Finalization	Selected project title: Helmet Detection using yolov8 (Automotive Theme)

-On Tuesday	Friday	GitHub Setup	Created and initialized GitHub repository
+#On Tuesday		GitHub Setup	Created and initialized GitHub repository

-On Wednesday	Problem Definition	Defined scope: Detect riders and identify helmet usage for road safety.
+#On Wednesday	Problem Definition	Defined scope: Detect riders and identify helmet usage for road safety.

-On Thursday	Tool Selection	Finalized Python, YOLOv8, and OpenCV for implementation.
+#On Thursday	Tool Selection	Finalized Python, YOLOv8, and OpenCV for implementation.

-On Friday	Studied about YOLOv5 and YOLOv8 architectures for object detection..
+#On Friday	Studied about YOLOv5 and YOLOv8 architectures for object detection..

-On Saturday	collab setup and install Dependencies
+#On Saturday	collab setup and install Dependencies
 Step 1 — Enable GPU

 Menu → Runtime → Change runtime type → Hardware accelerator → GPU